hashicorp/terraform-plugin-go-contrib/.github/ISSUE_TEMPLATE/feature_request.md

 ### Attempted solutions
 <!---
-If you've already tried to solve the problem within terraform-plugin-go-patterns' existing features and found a limitation that prevented you from succeeding, please describe it below in as much detail as possible.
+If you've already tried to solve the problem within terraform-plugin-go-contrib's existing features and found a limitation that prevented you from succeeding, please describe it below in as much detail as possible.